zainsadaqat/react-redux-bookstore/README.md

 ## Built With

 - HTML, CSS
-- React, Redux, React Router
+- React, Redux, Redux Thunk, React Router

 ## Steps to run the project in your local machine